-Soft furnishings include Bholu cushions by Australian designer Jodie Fried and hand-printed fabrics designed by Julie Paterson to reflect the Australian outdoors.
-Julie Paterson also created a series of woodcuts of the Lord Howe woodhen to adorn the walls, while a collection of hand-chosen character pieces and curios give each space its own personality.
+Soft furnishings include hand-printed fabrics designed by Julie Paterson to reflect the Australian outdoors.
+Julie also created a series of woodcuts of the Lord Howe woodhen to adorn the walls, while a collection of hand-chosen character pieces and curios give each space its own personality.